Single: DK 50/80

-By now, Polydor and Otway decided to do a one week tour of towns where they knew the shops were.
+Polydor and Otway decided to do a one week tour of towns where they knew the shops were.
 Cleverly, knowing that the live show was still bringing in good numbers, it was decided that you were only allowed to come and see the gig (for free) if you had purchased a copy of the single.
 The trick almost worked, with DK 50/80 at number 45 in the charts, Otway and Barrett were set for their second appearance on Top of the Pops.
-Sadly for the duo, the Musician's Union called a strike the week they were due to appear on the music programme thus denying the duo the exposure and increased sales it would have given them.
-A potential hit, was another flop.
+Sadly for the duo, the Musician's Union called a strike the week they were due to appear on the music programme thus denying them the exposure and increased sales that would have followed.
+A potential hit, was agonisingly another flop.